Our Value Proposition: Affordable Alpha

 How can we deliver high value services at lower costs than the competition?

-We deliver affordability by reinventing the way business is done in the financial services industry.
+We deliver affordability by reinventing the way business is done in financial services:

 - We seek to minimize distribution costs.
 Intermediaries should add value, not extract it.

 - We leverage technology to maximize efficiency.
-“Computers good, people bad.”(11)
+“Computers good, people bad.”(8)

-- We maintain a culture of doing more with less.(12) In other words, you’ll find us driving Honda Civics, not Ferraris.
+- We maintain a culture of doing more with less.(9) In other words, you’ll find us driving Honda Civics, not Ferraris.

-One thing is transparent: The asset manager and the consumer would both be better off if they could cut the middle-man from the picture.
-The client would save 75bps in distribution fees and the asset manager would have direct access to the client.
-This direct-to-consumer model is visually depicted in the figure below, and we think it represents the future of the financial services industry.
-A disintermediated business model is less conflicted (i.e., fewer broker/dealer incentive issues) and helps deliver affordability.
+One thing is certain: The asset manager and the consumer would both be better off if they could cut the middle-man out.
+The client would save 75bps in fees and the asset manager would have direct access to the client.
+The direct-to-consumer model (AA Model) represents where we think the future of the financial services is headed.
+No middlemen, less conflicts of interest, more affordability.

 How do we go direct to consumer?

-We are focused on inbound marketing, in other words, we tell people what we do, why we do it, and how we do it, and they reach out to us for further information, if desired (see our active robo example).
-Our products are designed to be bought, not sold.
+We focus on inbound marketing.
+We tell people what we do, why we do it, and how we do it, and they reach out to us for information and education (see our active robo as an example).
+Our products are designed to be bought through genuine client interest, not sold via middle channels.
 Our approach efficiently taps into a self-selected group of investors who understand and appreciate our value proposition.

 We believe that financial services will be more competitive, transparent, and client-friendly in the future.
-We want to be on the forefront of this new paradigm in investment management.
+We want to be on the forefront of this new normal in investment management.
 Our particular focus is on the active management sector and our desire is to create a new category: Affordable Alpha.
-Alpha Architect seeks to generate higher net returns for long-term buy-and-hold investors in active products.
+Alpha Architect seeks to generate higher net returns for long-term buy-and-hold investors.

-In order to have confidence in our approach, which are often unique and highly differentiated from others in the marketplace, one must understand our investment processes and the research underpinning our entire process (our books and blog posts are a great place to get started).
+In order to have confidence in our approach, which is unique and highly differentiated from others, one must understand our investment processes and the research behind them (our books and blog posts are a great place to get started).

-We believe our approach to the markets is effective for sophisticated, long-term, and disciplined investors seeking to achieve something different than the opportunities provided by generic passive indexes or closet-indexing funds.
+We believe our approach to the markets makes sense for sophisticated, long-term, disciplined investors.
+They don’t want the generic passive indexes or closet-indexing funds.
 We call these investors “sustainable clients.”
-The central belief behind our “edge” is that we can couple patient and discipline capital with our innovative strategies.
-We believe we can achieve this by educating clients and making them better investors.
+The central belief behind our “edge” is that we can couple patient and disciplined capital with innovative strategies.
+It all boils down to educating clients and making them better investors.
+And we should all want that.

 Note: This site provides NO information on our value investing ETFs or our momentum investing ETFs.
 Please refer to this site.